-A Master of Public Policy (MPP) means mastering a set of core skills in policy analysis and program evaluation, management, and politics that are valuable in many settings - from national, state, and local governments to think tanks, consulting firms, community-action groups, and direct-service providers – not only in the U.S., but around the world.
-Governments, nonprofit, and private employers need highly-skilled, well-trained policy analysts who can dissect a problem, analyze and interpret data, and evaluate and create alternative courses of action.
+Earning a Master in Public Policy means mastering a set of core skills in policy analysis and program evaluation, management, and politics that are valuable in many settings - from national, state, and local government to think tanks, consulting firms, community-action groups, and direct-service providers - in the U.S. and around the world.

 The Master of Public Policy (MPP) is a 48-credit degree program, divided into core (required) courses and elective courses.
 Students in the full-time program complete the MPP in two years.
 Students in the evening program can complete the MPP in three years (including both summers).

 The core curriculum emphasizes analytical skills and core knowledge for designing and managing sound public policy.
 Economics (6 credits) - Quantitative Methods (9 credits) - Political Institutions and Process (9 credits) Degree Requirements